Pawnshop Loan: What Is It & How Does It Work?

 What Is a Pawnshop Loan?

 A pawnshop loan is a secured, or collateralized, loan.
-To borrow the money you must produce an item of value as collateral – such as a piece of jewelry, a musical instrument, electronics, or an antique – that provides backing for the loan.
+To borrow the money, you must produce an item of value as collateral – such as a piece of jewelry, a musical instrument, electronics, or an antique – that provides backing for the loan.
 You and the seller agree to a loan amount and a term.
-If you don’t pay back the loan within the agreed amount of time, the pawnshop can sell the item to recoup the amount of the loan.
+If you don’t pay back the loan (plus fees) within the agreed amount of time, the pawnshop can sell the item to recoup their losses.

 Pawnshops will typically offer you 25% to 60% of the resale value of an item.
-The average size of a pawnshop loan is $150 over the course of 30 days.
+The average size of a pawnshop loan is $150 with a term of around 30 days.

 Aside from the need for collateral, there are few other requirements to qualify for a pawnshop loan.
 You typically don’t need to prove your income or submit to a credit check.